-But as our old heating, ventilation and air conditioning systems require replacement, it’s also critical that we plan and prepare to replace these with electric heat pumps powered by electricity generated with renewable sources (wind, solar, and hydro).
-Doing so will eliminate the use of fossil fuels to heat and cool buildings and to generate hot water.
-That will result in cleaner air inside and outside of our homes, and eliminate the acceleration of global warming.
-Let’s take a quick look at increasing efficiency — that essential first step — before turning to a more detailed look at your transition to heat pump technology.
+But as our old heating, ventilation and air conditioning (HVAC) systems require replacement, it’s also critical that we plan and prepare to replace these with electric heat pumps powered by renewably-generated electricity.
+Heat pumps can eliminate the use of fossil fuels to heat and cool buildings and generate hot water.
+The result is cleaner air inside and outside of our homes, and elimination of climate-changing GHGs.
+Here’s more info on energy efficiency — that essential first step — and a more detailed look at your transition to heat pump technology.

-This is often easy to accomplish with very cool, but inexpensive and “low tech” solutions.
-Many efficiency projects can be DIY or do-it-yourself: completed by homeowners.
-Those that do require a contractor also build our local economy by providing good jobs and keeping money in our communities, rather than going to a big, distant corporation.
+And greater efficiency is often easy to accomplish with inexpensivem, “low tech” solutions.
+Many efficiency projects can be “DIY” or do-it-yourself.
+Those that do require a contractor also build our local economy by providing good jobs and keeping money in our communities.
+See Actions below to get started today!

-Sustainable Putnam has also partnered with Putnam Clean Heating & Cooling to help our Putnam communities make buildings more energy efficient and transition to heat pump technology.
+In order to help you and all Putnam residents make the transition to 100% renewable energy homes, Sustainable Putnam has partnered with Putnam Clean Heating & Cooling to help our Putnam communities weatherize our buildings and transition to heat pump technology.
 Putnam Clean Heating & Cooling is one of more than a half dozen such NYSERDA-sponsored campaigns across the state.
-Sign up for more information at our local Putnam campaign today!
+Get started by completing a brief inquiry form today!

-- Homeowners: Do it yourself!
+- Do it yourself!
 Take the first step to save money and energy such as adjusting your thermostat, install programmable thermostats that automatically move to lower temperature settings while you’re out of the house, sealing air leaks, and installing insulation.

-- Homeowners: Sign up for a free home energy audit to learn where your home is wasting energy and money, and what savings can be gained.
+- Sign up for a free building energy audit to learn where your home is wasting energy and money, and what savings can be gained.
 Most New York State residents can get free (or low cost) home energy audits through NYS incentive programs.
+See Putnam Clean Heating & Cooling for more information.
 Own your own or manage a business?
 An energy audit can lead to cost savings that improve your bottom line.

-- Heat and cool your home with geothermal energy.
-Ground source or air source heat pumps are very efficient forms of space heating, and modern heat pumps also act as air conditioners.
-Both Central Hudson and Gas and NYSEG utilities offer rebates for these and other energy improvements.
-See Putnam Clean Heating & Cooling for more information.
+- Heat and cool your home with heat pumps.
+Today’s heat pumps are a very efficient way to heat and cool even in subzero or heat emergency temperatures.
+Both NYSEG and Central Hudson and Gas offer rebates for these and other energy improvements.
+See New York State Clean Heat to find available rebates.